 While introducing brand new Microsoft Edge browser, Windows made it clear that Microsoft Edge is a browser built for ‘doing‘, not just browsing.
 And yes, the annotations feature proves it.

-To experience the ‘power of doing‘ in Microsoft Edge browser, click on Make a Web Note icon from top-right corner of Edge browser.
-This allows you to access Pen, Highlighter, Eraser, Add a typed note, Clip cutting etc. features in your browser.
+To experience the ‘power of doing‘ in Microsoft Edge browser, click on Make a Web Note icon from the top-right corner of Edge browser.
+This allows you to access Pen, Highlighter, Eraser, Add a typed note, Clip cutting, etc. features in your browser.